 Key Takeaways About Pit Bull Attacks

-- Pitbull related incidents are often covered up by law enforcement.
+• Pitbull-related incidents are often covered by law enforcement.

 Pitbull Bite Statistics

 Pitbulls have undeniably contributed to the overall number of dog bites on humans.
-Here are some statistics that back up there severity and frequency:
+Here are some statistics that back up their severity and frequency:

 1. 20 states in the USA, confirmed that pit bulls were involved in most bite incidents that occurred between 2013-2021.
 (Pawsome Advice)